rax-maas/ceres/README.md

 - Each replica is configured with a distinct set of partition values that it will process
 - Downsample processing is an optional function of this application and can be disabled by not specifying any partitions to be owned and processed.
 This allows for deploying the same application code as both a cluster of ingest/query nodes, a cluster of downsample processors, or a combination thereof.

-The following diagram will be used to describe the downsample processing of a particular time slot:
+The following diagram shows the high level relationship of raw metrics in a given downsample slot to the aggregated time slots:

 ![](docs/downsample-timeline.drawio.png)